ShadowTheHedgehogHacking/2P-ShdTH/README.md

 2. Player 2 spawns, but there is no split screen for them
 * You have patched the game correctly, but `GUPE8P.ini` is not placed in the correct spot, or Cheats are disabled in Dolphin/Nintendont
 3. I keep crashing after the Rank Screen completes on finishing a level
-* If you are using a Custom BON character with the `YellowAndroid MTP Animation Override` code, you may experience crashes on levels where the swapped character would be a partner.
-There is no fix at this time.
-I recommend avoiding this code for now
+* If you are using a Custom BON character with the `Yellow Android MTP Animation Override` code, make sure you enabled the `Custom MTP Crash Fix v3` code too.
 4. I get `Load failed.
 Please check the Memory Card` message when loading the game
-* Ensure you did not accidentally enable/check a separator in the Gecko Codes list, such as `=== Core Codes ===`, `=== Gameplay Tweaks ===` - these are not codes, just separators and should not be enabled
+* Ensure you did not accidentally enable/check a separator in the Gecko Codes list, such as `=== Core Codes ===`, `=== Gameplay Tweaks ===` - these are not codes, just separators and should not be enabled.
+* Make sure you did not copy a Shadow SX or Shadow Reloaded save file.
+Only original game saves are compatible.
 5. The aspect ratio switches between 4:3 and 16:9 when someone uses Chaos Control
 * Ensure you are on Dolphin 2506 or newer.
 Pick `Force 16:9`, `Stretch to Window`, or `Force 4:3`.
+6. My game runs at very low FPS
+* This mod is very CPU intensive and requires overclocking the virtual GameCube CPU.
+Nintendont on Wii is the equivalent of a 150% GameCube CPU Overclock.
+I recommend at least matching this in Dolphin, but ultimately it depends on your own real CPU's power.
+See the [Dolphin FPS Optimization](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH/tree/master?tab=readme-ov-file#dolphin-fps-optimization) section above.
-6. I have a 16:9 monitor, and am using the widescreen version of the game, but I have black bars on the sides
+7. I have a 16:9 monitor, and am using the widescreen version of the game, but I have black bars on the sides
 * Shadow the Hedgehog and Sonic Heroes have an abnormal aspect ratio.
-You need to either enable "Stretch to Window" with "Dolphin Widescreen Hack" option, or enable "Crop" in `Graphics -> Advanced` if using Force 16:9 option
+You need to either enable `Stretch to Window` with `Dolphin Widescreen Hack` option, or enable `Crop` in `Graphics -> Advanced` if using `Force 16:9` option
-7. My screen explodes with weird textures everywhere
+8. My screen explodes with weird textures everywhere
 * Do not use the Dolphin `Graphics Mods` -> `Bloom Removal` feature.
 Instead use the included Gecko Code if you want No Bloom
-8. My Wii / Wii U shuts down when loading a stage (Nintendont)
+9. My Wii / Wii U shuts down when loading a stage (Nintendont)
 * Update your Nintendont to at least `v6.503 / Apr 30 2025 20:50:09`
-9. Both players are being controlled by one controller
+10. Both players are being controlled by one controller
 * You need to ensure the `START` button is not pressed at the same time on multiple controllers during stage load.
 In Dolphin make sure you haven't accidentally bound `START` to the same key/controller by mistake.
+11. How do I play with others?
+* This is a local splitscreen modification.
+Outside of playing in the same physical space, you can either use Dolphin Netplay with Dual Core OFF (it crashes with it ON), or a cloud gaming solution such as [Parsec](https://parsec.app), [Sunshine/Moonlight](https://app.lizardbyte.dev/Sunshine), [Steam Remote Play](https://store.steampowered.com/remoteplay).

 ## Credits
 * dreamsyntax | Lead Developer | for starting this project/everything